Protestant Reformed Churches in America: Church government

 The denomination holds to the presbyterian form of church government and is organized in two classes, Classis East and Classis West (the eastern border of Illinois is the boundary between the two), which meet two or three times a year and in an annual Synod.

 As reflected in the denominations use of the plural "Churches" in its name, the PRC maintains that a denomination is not a church but a federation of churches, and that each of these churches is self-governing by a body of elders chosen out of the congregation.
 The PRC holds that God has given the "keys of the kingdom of heaven" (Matt.
-16:18, which is understood as granting authority for the preaching the gospel, and the exercise of church discipline) to the instituted church, not the denomination.
+16:18, which is understood as granting authority for the preaching of the gospel, and the exercise of church discipline) to the instituted church, not the denomination.
 Thus in the PRC only an instituted church can place an individual or a church officer under discipline.
 The PRC denies that a meeting of Classis or Synod has the authority to do this, though they may advise a congregation to do so.

 At the same time the PRC maintains the binding authority of the decisions of the broader assemblies.
 Individuals and congregations must submit to these decisions if they are going to remain in the denomination, and if an individual congregation refuses to do so, the broader assembly has the authority to declare that congregation to be outside the federation of churches.

 Only male members who have made a public confession of faith and are in good standing may vote for church officers or be ordained.